-There are Green candidates standing in most of the wards, and details are below.
-This page is in the process of being updated with photos and profiles of the candidates - if yours is not yet shown, look again in a day or two!
+There were Green candidates standing in most of the wards, and details are below.
 The list is organised alphabetically by ward name.

 Which ward do I live in?
 Enter your post code in the search box here.

 We have 28 valid candidates for the BCP Council election:

 Simon is a committed Green Party member and, if elected, would work conscientiously to represent the views of local residents.

 • Boscombe East & Pokesdown - Susan Chapman

 Susan Chapman is a retired teacher who moved to Bournemouth in 2005 with her late husband and was horrified to see so little interest in protecting either vulnerable humans or Mother Nature.
 Despite years of campaigning with Friends of the Earth, Greenpeace, Poole Agenda 21 and the Green Party and despite many deputations and questions to Bournemouth Borough Council over the years it had seemed as if little progress was being made.